 - Clear the pool immediately. - Shelter in place and give direction to the guests to shelter in place.
-Running around can cause further injury. - After the shaking has subsided, instruct the guests that we will be closed for 30 minutes at least (longer based on severity of earthquake).
-This window will give the earth time for aftershocks, and will allow us to assess the pool, deck, and pool mechanisms. - Ensure no guests are injured, including yourself! - The manager will communicate with the Regional Manager and Premier Pool maintenance to assess safe reopening. - Check all locker rooms/bathrooms/other rooms that can be accessed by patrons and ensure nobody was injured. - If the facility is no longer safe, evacuate and meet at the assembly point until you receive further instruction.
-Driving may not be safe, therefore you should not be leaving without direction to do so. - Management will take attendance and provide further instructions based on information collected from Premier Headquarters and/or public safety notices.
+Running around can cause further injury.
+Refer to "Shelter in Place" in appendix. - After the shaking has subsided, instruct the guests that we will be closed for 30 minutes at least (longer based on severity of earthquake).
+This window will give the earth time for aftershocks, and will allow us to assess the pool, deck, and pool mechanisms. - Ensure no guests are injured, including yourself! - The manager will communicate with the Regional Manager, Contract maintenance, Premier Pool maintenance to assess safe reopening. - Check all locker rooms/bathrooms/other rooms that can be accessed by patrons and ensure nobody was injured. - If the facility is no longer safe, evacuate and meet at the assembly point until you receive further instruction.
+Driving may not be safe; therefore, you should not be leaving without direction to do so. - Management will take attendance and provide further instructions based on information collected from Premier Headquarters and/or public safety notices.